bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:34:05

 But that argument is only four times as bad as it was before.
-Because you can already do these things with Upper Turn, now you can do them four times cheaper.
+Because you can already do these things with `OP_RETURN`, now you can do them four times cheaper.
 I don't think that's a game-changing fee difference.
 So it's only about whether this thing even becomes a hype, because it might be that nobody cares about this possibility and nobody uses it.

+## Ordinals

 Aaron Van Wirdum: 00:34:22

 Right.
 Okay.
 So we've explained what inscriptions are.
 I think, I mean, I'm sure there's, more nuance to dive into if you're really interested in that.
 But I think we've covered the main reason why there's a controversy and the argument for and against.
-Should we really quickly, before we end this episode, mention the ordinal part of it or how that works or
+Should we really quickly, before we end this episode, mention the ordinal part of it or how that works or...

 Sjors Provoost: 00:34:51